apache/beam/website/www/site/content/en/documentation/ml/runinference-metrics.md

 # RunInference Metrics Example

-The main purpose of the example is to demonstrate and explain different metrics that are available when using [RunInference](https://beam.apache.org/documentation/transforms/python/elementwise/runinference/) for doing inference using a machine learning model.
-We use a pipeline that reads a list of sentences, tokeinze the text, uses a Transformer based model `distilbert-base-uncased-finetuned-sst-2-english` for classifies the texts into two different classes using `RunInference`.
+The main purpose of the example is to demonstrate and explain different metrics that are available when using the [RunInference](https://beam.apache.org/documentation/transforms/python/elementwise/runinference/) transform to perform inference using a machine learning model.
+We use a pipeline that reads a list of sentences, tokeinzes the text, and uses a Transformer based model `distilbert-base-uncased-finetuned-sst-2-english` for classifying the texts into two different classes using `RunInference`.

-We showcase different RunInference metrics when the pipeline is executed using Dataflow Runner on CPU and GPU.
+We showcase different RunInference metrics when the pipeline is executed using the Dataflow Runner on CPU and GPU.
 The full example code can be found [here](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples/inference/runinference_metrics/).

 The file structure for entire pipeline is: